Our staff will respond to your query promptly and provide detailed information to your questions.

 28 Dec 2023

 Please note that polar bears are not native to Finland.
 Brown bears will be hibernating during Christmas and you will not seem them during your time at the resort.

 Finland celebrates Christmas on the 24th December and there may be some changes to the order of activities during the holiday.
 Your final itinerary will be provided to you upon arrival at Ranua.
 Adverse weather can also influence the order of activities.

-Remember to bring a gift for Santa to deliver.
+Remember to bring a gift for Santa to deliver personally to your children.
 Please note that included lunches in Scandinavia are often hearty soups with bread.
-When lunch isn't included, you have the option to dine at the restaurant adhoc, cater in your room or visit Ranua which can be arranged with the reception.
+When lunch isn't included, you have the option to dine at the restaurant adhoc, cater in your room or visit Ranua cafe which can be arranged with the reception.

 Interactive Tour Map